Beach Too Sandy, Bryan Too Breaky

 I can't believe I did it.
 I still can't.

-Hey, listen, we went skydiving because our mother was so weird because we had.
+That's so good.
+Hey, listen, we went skydiving because our mother.

-My mother guilted us into skydiving with her for her late.
+My mother guilted us into skydiving with her for her life.
 No.

 No. No, that's not what happened.